SCHOOLS FOR HEALTHCARE AND NURSING

 - Taking the Limited Higher Education Entrance Examination, in order to gain access to individual courses of study in higher education, within one's own specialist area

-- Taking additional qualifications: Special training programmes, such as those that will confer the ability to undertake teaching and leadership roles or roles in intensive care ; university courses; the study of Healthcare Sciences after obtaining the Higher Education Entrance Examination; training within an upper grade of a medically-related position or training in midwifery
+- Taking additional qualifications: Special training programmes, such as those that will confer the ability to undertake teaching and leadership roles or training in children or youth care, psychiatric health and nursing care, or in intensive care; university courses; the study of Healthcare Sciences after obtaining the Higher Education Entrance Examination; training within an upper grade of a medically-related position or training in midwifery

 Source (in German)

-Federal Ministry of Health and Women's Affairs - Healthcare Professions in Austria
+Federal Ministry of Labour, Social Affairs, Health and Consumer Protection - Healthcare Professions in Austria